neondatabase/website/content/docs/guides/entity-migrations.md

 [Entity Framework](https://learn.microsoft.com/en-us/ef/) is a popular Object-Relational Mapping (ORM) framework for .NET applications.
 It simplifies database access by allowing developers to work with domain-specific objects and properties without focusing on the underlying database tables and columns.
 Entity Framework also provides a powerful migration system that enables you to define and manage database schema changes over time.

 This guide demonstrates how to use Entity Framework with the Neon Postgres database.
-We'll create a simple .NET application and walk through the process of setting up the database, defining models, generating and running migrations to manage schema changes.
+We'll create a simple .NET application and walk through the process of setting up the database, defining models, and generating and running migrations to manage schema changes.

 ## Prerequisites